 Note, I don't automatically buy a stock when it dropped 50% from the recent high, I would study the chart and try to get in as cheap as possible.
 Of course, that means I would often miss some profitable trades, but it also prevents me from entering bad trades.

 4. ZSAN - The stock made a big move on 2/13 with over 40 million trading volume, and then it made a new intraday high 4 days later at $3.54.
 In the next 10 days or so, the stock retraced over 40% with low volume and I added it to my watchlist.
 I bought the stock on 3/20 at $1.65 and sold it 3 days later for $1.99 for a 20.6% gain.
-The stock kept dropped right after I sold and never came back up for the next month.
+The stock kept dropping right after I sold and never came back up for the next month.
 Therefore, it is important to always follow your rules and set a limit price for profit-taking right after you buy the stock.
 This way, you will never miss a chance to sell and also force yourself to be disciplined all the time.

-How to Find The Best Penny Stocks
+How to Find The Best Penny Stocks to Buy?

-You can find the best penny stocks to trade with the following free tools.
+You can find the best penny stocks to day trade or swing trade with the following free tools.
 1. Penny Stocks Screener - You can find penny stocks that meet your price and volume requirement with our free penny stock scanner.
 2. Top Penny Stocks - For those who are interested in penny stocks on the OTCBB market, you can get the top 10 penny stocks list.
 Our penny stock screener is available as mobile apps for Android and iPhone, so you can search and find penny stocks on the go.
 Penny Stocks for Android Penny Stocks for iPhone You can find the best penny stocks to trade with the above tools and watch the penny stocks on Robinhood.

 Penny Stock Trading Rules to Follow